fnagel/beautyofcode/Documentation/AdministratorManual/Index.rst

 - Add the static template in your main typoscript (go to: list module, root page, edit your root TS template, tab: includes, add one of the static templates named “beautyOfCode”).
-- You must add the jQuery core file yourself or by installing ext:t3jquery and make usage of the shipped backend module to compile your necessary jQuery library.
-Since version 2.0.0 it's possible to use syntax highlighting without using jQuery.

-**Please note**: It's strongly recommended to add one line in your localconf.php to force CDATA escaping within the flexforms in TYPO3.
-Please see know FAQ section.
+- Depending on your configuration you must add the jQuery core file yourself.

 .. _admin-configuration: